aeternity/aeternity/docs/release-notes/next-fortuna/PT-165602632-testnet-fortuna-hard-fork.md

-* Sets the Fortuna testnet hard fork height to block 81600 (approximately Fri 17th May 2019 10:30am CEST).
+* Sets the Fortuna testnet hard fork height to block 82900 (approximately Mon 20th May 2019 at 3:30am CEST).